Hassiad/100-days-of-Code-Python/README.md

 # 100-days-of-Code-Python
-100 Days of Code - The Complete Python Pro Bootcamp for 2021 Master Python by building 100 projects in 100 days.
-Learn to build websites, games, apps, plus scraping and data science. created by Dr. Angela Yu
+Daily projects from 100 Days of Code - The Complete Python Pro Bootcamp for 2021 Master Python by building 100 projects in 100 days.
+Learn to build websites, games, apps, plus scraping and data science.
+Created by Dr. Angela Yu